bitmark-inc/docs/pages/bitmark-references/bitmark-node-software/bitmark-blockchain-overview.md

 ## Transactions: Block Ownership

+Finally, the Bitmark blockchain also supports a few transactions for defining block ownership.

 ### Block Foundation Record

 A block foundation record is the first transaction in a block and defines the ownership of that block.
 It is only set by the block mining process.
-It is also used to set the miner's payment addresses, which are used when transactions reference those in this block.
+It is also used to set the miner's payment addresses, which are used when transactions reference those in the block.

 Item             | Type      | Description
 :--------------- | :-------- | :-----------------------